heyuforia/volt/README.md

 # Volt

 A lightweight terminal workstation built with Tauri.

-Designed for developers who live in the terminal and don't need a full IDE — just a file tree, multiple terminals, and a fast editor.
+I built Volt for myself.
+VSCodium was eating 300-800 MB of RAM for what I was using it for, so I built something lighter.
+If you find it useful, use it.

 ![Volt Welcome](screenshots/volt1.png)